devries/advent_of_code_2023/README.md

   the job of a hash function.
 I took the sorted list of positions of rolling rocks, turned the coordinate into an integer, *sorted them*, and then wrote the binary encoding of those integers to a fnv-1a hash function.
 I then was able to look for when the hashes started to repeat.
+This is the first day that takes more than 1 second to run on the Raspberry Pi (though day 11 came close).